Ivanka Popović

-Ivanka Popović (Иванка Поповић; born 1959) is a Serbian professor and the former rector of the University of Belgrade from 2018 to 2021.
-She authored and co-authored more than 85 scientific documents.
+Ivanka Popović (Иванка Поповић; born 1959) is a Serbian professor and former rector of the University of Belgrade.
+She has authored and co-authored more than 85 scientific papers.

 Biography

-She was born in Rio de Janeiro to a prominent family, her father was Yugoslav ambassador and diplomat and her grandfather was Daka Popović, a member of the Senate of the Kingdom of Yugoslavia.
-She studied chemical engineering at the University of Maryland, she finished her studies at Faculty of Technology and Metallurgy of the University of Belgrade, where she earned her doctorate.
+She was born in Rio de Janeiro to a prominent family.
+Her father was Yugoslav ambassador and diplomat, while her grandfather was Daka Popović, a member of the Senate of the Kingdom of Yugoslavia.
+She studied chemical engineering at the University of Maryland and completed her studies at the Faculty of Technology and Metallurgy of the University of Belgrade, where she earned her doctorate.
 She became a professor at the University of Belgrade in 2001.
-She was chosen for rector of the University of Belgrade in May 2018, and she was sworn in same year on October 1.
+In May 2018, she was elected rector of the University of Belgrade and was sworn on 1 October 2018.
+On 1 October 2021, she was succeeded by Vladan Đokić.